ibm-cloud-docs/speech-to-text/getting-started.md

 The {{site.data.keyword.speechtotextfull}} service transcribes audio to text to enable speech transcription capabilities for applications.
 This cURL-based tutorial can help you get started quickly with the service.
 The examples show you how to call the service's sessionless `POST /v1/recognize` method to request a transcription.
 {: shortdesc}

+> **Important:** The tutorial uses service instance credentials to authenticate to the {{site.data.keyword.speechtotextshort}} service.
+In some regions, new service instances instead use {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) tokens for authentication.
+Authenticate by using the approach that is right for your region and service instance.

+For more information about where the service uses IAM access tokens and how to use them for authentication, see the May 15 service update in the [Release notes](/docs/services/speech-to-text/release-notes.html#May2018).

 ## Before you begin
 {: #before-you-begin}